Back-rank checkmate: Introduction

-Back-rank mates occur quite often in games at fairly low levels.
-This is because beginners typically fail to anticipate an impending mate on the back rank.
-At higher levels of play, though the mate itself does not occur very often, play is often affected by the possibility of it—the fact that a player has to spend time guarding against the mate may leave them vulnerable to other threats and tactical ideas.
+Beginners are more likely to succumb to back-rank checkmate, as they are more likely to miss threats in general.
+At higher levels of play, though the mate itself does not occur very often, play is often affected by the possibility of it—being forced to prevent the mate at all costs may leave a player vulnerable to other threats and tactical ideas they might be more likely to miss.